RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 C	is	incorrect	because	physical	and	logical	are	types	of	systems	and controls	but	are	not	risk	assessment	test	types.

-### Question # 26 - 	The	single	loss	expectancy	(SLE)	takes	into	consideration	the	value	of	theasset	and	the	exposure	factor.
+### [important knowledge] Question # 26 - 	The	single	loss	expectancy	(SLE)	takes	into	consideration	the	value	of	the asset	and	the	exposure	factor.
 What	is	the	exposure	factor?
 A.	Loss	due	to	successful	exploit,	as	a	percentage
 B.	Estimated	number	of	times	a	threat	will	be	successful
 C.	Loss	due	to	successful	exploit,	as	a	dollar	amount
-D.	Number	of	times	the	asset	was	successfully	exploited	in	the	previousyear
+D.	Number	of	times	the	asset	was	successfully	exploited	in	the	previous year
 Answer: A.

-To	calculate	the	single	loss	expectancy	(SLE)	value,	you	multiply the	value	of	the	asset	by	the	exposure	factor.
-The	exposure	factor	is defined	as	the	loss	due	to	a	successful	exploit	as	a	percentage.
+**To	calculate	the	single	loss	expectancy	(SLE)	value,	you	multiply the	value	of	the	asset	by	the	exposure	factor**.
+[important[ **The	exposure	factor	is defined	as	the	loss	due	to	a	successful	exploit	as	a	percentage**.
 The product	of	the	two	values	will	give	the	expected	loss	in	value	for	a single	successful	exploit.

 B	is	incorrect	because	the	estimated	number	of	times	a	threat	will	be successful,	which	actually	pertains	to	an	estimate	for	a	single	yearlong	period,	is	actually	the	definition	of	the	annualized	rate	of occurrence	(ARO).